 As you’d expect, there’s an awful lot of dross out there, which is why we’ve sifted through the hallowed dregs of the internet to uncover only the finest fantasy RPGs you can play, that also match up to Dungeons & Dragons in terms of quality and fantastical theme.

-If it’s your first time exploring the weird and wild world of tabletop RPGs, we’d recommend starting out with a rules-light and storytelling RPG that’s a little lighter mechanically.
+If it’s your first time exploring the weird and wild world of tabletop RPGs, we’d recommend starting out with a rules-light and storytelling RPG that’s a little easier mechanically.

 Without further adieu, lets check out the best tabletop roleplaying games that make an awesome Dungeons & Dragons alternative.